simonwahll/wahllcontent/dart/dart/lambda.md

 ## Lambdas Used in Dart

 Dart uses lambdas a lot.
-For example the `forEach` function that can be run on a `List` takes a lambda.
+For example, the `forEach` function that can be run on a `List` takes a lambda.

 `forEach` example: